Luke Petrasek

-Luke Petrasek (born August 17, 1995) is an American basketball player for the Anwil Włocławek of the Polish Basketball League.
+Luke Petrasek (born August 17, 1995) is an American-born Polish professional basketball player for Bilbao Basket of the Liga ACB.
 He played college basketball for Columbia.

 Early life

 Petrasek's grandfather Connie Simmons played for the New York Knicks from 1949 to 1954.
 Petrasek attended Northport High School, which he led to the 2013 Long Island Class AA Championship.
 He was a Newsday All-Long Island First Team honoree.

 College career

-Petrasek immediately entered the starting lineup for Columbia and named was named Ivy League rookie of the week after scoring 20 points and blocking three shots in an 82-59 win over Fairleigh Dickinson on December 21, 2013.
+Petrasek immediately entered the starting lineup for Columbia and named was named Ivy League rookie of the week after scoring 20 points and blocking three shots in an 82–59 win over Fairleigh Dickinson on December 21, 2013.
 As a junior at Columbia, Petrasek averaged 10.2 points and 4.5 rebounds per game.
-Shooting 11-for-14 from the floor, Petrasek scored a career-high 31 points to lead Columbia to a 79-75 win over Cornell on January 20, 2017.
+Shooting 11-for-14 from the floor, Petrasek scored a career-high 31 points to lead Columbia to a 79–75 win over Cornell on January 20, 2017.
 Petrasek averaged 15.1 points, 5.6 rebounds and 1.9 assists per game as a senior.
 He earned second-team All-Ivy League honors.
 For his college career, he averaged 9.0 points, 4.1 rebounds and 1.3 assists per game.